 Every presentation in ProPresenter consists of at least one slide, even if it’s just a single media action.
 Each slide can tell you a lot about what is going to happen when you click on the slide, including the type of media action, whether there are any other Actions that will happen if you click on the Slide, if it is a part of a Group or has a Label, etc.

 The most comprehensive way to edit presentations is to use the Slide Editor.
 The Slide Editor provides the ability to make changes to the objects on your slides, the slides themselves, and even the Presentation as a whole.

-To open the Slide Editor, click the Edit button in the toolbar, right-click on a slide and choose "Edit Slide," press Control-E on a Mac or a PC, or in the menubar select View > Editor.
+To open the Slide Editor you can click the Edit button in the toolbar, or right-click on a slide and choose "Edit Slide,"or press Control-E on a Mac or a PC, or in the menubar select View > Editor.

 Note: This section covers the Slide Editor, which is the most commonly used Editor, however there are several other Editors inside of ProPresenter that you may come across, such as the Mask Editor, the Props Editor, and the Theme Editor.
 All Editors are very similar, however each one has some unique characteristics that make them slightly different.
 Those differences will be covered in the respective sections for the feature.

 The central area of the Editor is the Canvas where you will see representations of the objects and text that is on the currently selected slide.
 The Canvas uses an (X, Y) coordinate system, allowing you to align objects with pixel precision.